 ‘Aftermath’ feels like two exhibitions sandwiched together, one that can’t make up its mind if it’s trying to show us that ‘war is hell’ or simply trying to unravel the complexities of post-war art.
 Worse, all the blood and gore in the early rooms makes the classicizing trend of the 1920s seem frivolous, which it certainly was not (as the Tate itself demonstrated in a landmark exhibition in 1990, ‘On Classic Ground: Picasso, Léger, de Chirico and the New Classicism 1910-1930’).

 The Germans are the ones who come out on top in all this, whether it’s the existential Angst of Beckmann and Kollwitz, the mordant satire of Grosz and Dix, the sinister decadence of Christian Schad’s portraits or the weird geometric automata of Oskar Schlemmer.
-Perhaps the post-war upheavals in German society, far more pervasive than in either Britain or France, provided better take-off points for art.
+Perhaps the post-war upheavals in German society, far more thoroughgoing than in Britain or France, provided better take-off points for art.
 Or maybe they were better artists.
-In any case, although Germany may have lost the war, in a cultural sense it was the undoubted victor.
+Germany may have been defeated on the battlefields but in a cultural sense it was the undoubted victor.
 Until the Nazis showed up, of course.

 Header image: Jacob Epstein (1880-1959), Torso in Metal from “The Rock Drill” 1913-14 bronze 705 x 584 x 445 mm, Tate © The Estate of Jacob Epstein